 What Are Responsive & Adaptive Designs?

 Responsive web design

-Responsive web design (RWD) is an approach to web design aimed at creating sites with an optimal viewing experience.
-It provides easy reading and navigation with a minimum of resizing, scrolling, or panning across various devices, from desktop computer monitors to mobile phones.
+Responsive web design (RWD) is an approach which relies on creating one dynamic design with fluid elements, that adjusts itself automatically to the screen size it is loaded on.
+It provides consistent user experience with a minimum of scrolling, or panning across various devices, from desktop computer monitors to mobile phones.